paulsavoie/wikiwsd/README.md

-# WSD - Word Sense Disambiguation Library
+# WikiWSD - Word Sense Disambiguation Library using Wikipedia

 The WSD library provides tools to detect words within a text which can be interpreted in multiple ways.
 All known meanings of those words are pulled from a database and the most likely disambiguation is chosen by evaluating the context of the word.
 The project is written entirely in Python and contains 4 executable Python scripts: